Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 target rendered black are superseded by these post-fix numbers.
 Treat these as a GhostBSD/GTX-1080 reference result, not a portable performance guarantee.

-## Twitch VOD manifest acquisition
+## Twitch VOD acquisition and first native playback path

-Twitch VOD source extraction is SanctuaryPlayer-owned rather than an OxideAV framework concern. `native/app/src/twitch.rs` resolves a numeric Twitch VOD ID to its signed HLS master-playlist URL without invoking yt-dlp.
+Twitch VOD source extraction remains SanctuaryPlayer-owned rather than an OxideAV framework concern. `native/app/src/twitch.rs` resolves a numeric Twitch VOD ID to its signed HLS master-playlist URL without invoking yt-dlp:

-The resolver deliberately implements only the playback flow Sanctuary needs:

 1. POST one GraphQL query to `gql.twitch.tv` for `videoPlaybackAccessToken { value signature }`.
 2. Construct the signed `usher.ttvnw.net/vod/<id>.m3u8` URL locally.
-3. Advertise only H.264 in `supported_codecs`, matching the codecs currently available to the native player.
+3. Advertise only H.264 in `supported_codecs`, matching the codecs currently requested by the native player.

-There is no separate Twitch metadata request and the resolver does not fetch the master playlist itself. `AppCommand::OpenVideo` now dispatches Twitch VOD resolution onto a worker thread, keeps the winit event thread responsive, and polls the result through normal app updates.
-For the current bring-up stage, success is shown in a copyable `Twitch HLS URL` dialog and resolver failures are shown as errors; recognised YouTube inputs are rejected with an explicit currently-unsupported dialog.

-The next media-session step is to replace the success dialog with an OxideAV HLS open.
-At that boundary, convert the returned ordinary `https://...m3u8` URL to OxideAV's `hls+https://...` source URI; the OxideAV HLS source then performs the master-playlist GET.
+`AppCommand::OpenVideo` now keeps both URL resolution and OxideAV source opening off the winit event thread.
+After the Twitch resolver succeeds, the worker converts the ordinary `https://...m3u8` URL to `hls+https://...`, creates a video-only OxideAV job, and starts an `Executor` with a Sanctuary-owned `JobSink`.
+The job requests only the video track, so AAC is neither decoded nor sent to an audio device in this bring-up milestone.

+The current native workspace intentionally omits the `vdpau` feature from `oxideav-meta`.
+That forces H.264 through the software decoder while this CPU lease path is established; VDPAU remains available in the local OxideAV checkout and will be re-enabled for the hardware milestone.

+The Sanctuary sink forwards each decoded `FrameLease` unchanged through a bounded two-frame channel into a four-frame presentation queue.
+Playback starts paused and keeps repainting until the first decoded frame is available, so the first picture can be shown while paused.
+Once playing, Sanctuary advances its wall-clock timeline and presents due video leases by PTS.
+The HLS source currently chooses one rendition at open (the existing OxideAV default is at most 720p); dynamic ABR/quality switching is not yet implemented.
+The desktop launcher accepts `--video <URL-or-ID>` (or a positional video) and `--play`/`--autoplay`, using the same `VideoSource::parse` rules as the in-app Change Video flow.

+A sustained GhostBSD validation against Twitch VOD `2845804307` used `sanctuary-player --video 2845804307 --play`.
+Sanctuary resolved the signed HLS URL, selected the 1280x720/60 rendition, opened the 4,275-segment VOD, and remained alive for the full 20-second bounded run until the external test timeout stopped it.
+The renderer did not report a non-arena lease, and the decoder/pipeline reported no `ResourceExhausted` or playback failure.
+This specifically re-tests the earlier failure mode where excessive downstream retention caused an H.264 arena to be materialised into `Owned` storage; that automatic fallback no longer exists in `d8ca4c2`.
+The run remained video-only, so no audio device was used.

-This depends on Twitch's web-player GraphQL/Usher protocol rather than a stable public playback API, so all Twitch-specific request shape, client ID and token handling remain isolated in that module for straightforward future replacement.
+This Twitch web-player GraphQL/Usher protocol is not a stable public playback API, so all Twitch-specific request shape, client ID and token handling remain isolated in `twitch.rs` for straightforward future replacement.

 ## Audio integration